gavinhoward/bc/manuals/development.md

 A source file for an executable to generate tests for `bc`'s bitwise functions in [`gen/lib2.bc`][26].
-The executable is `scripts/bitfuncgen`, and it is built with `make bitfuncgen`.
+The executable is `scripts/bitfuncgen`, and it is built with `rig bitfuncgen`.
 It produces the test on `stdout` and the expected results on `stderr`.
-This means that to generat tests, use the following
+This means that to generate tests, use the following
 invokation:

 ```